ravibhure/noma/README.md

 Node Management: a web interface for managing the configuration of nodes

-Current status: setting up the project
+Current status: setting up the project.
+There is no usable code yet.

 Noma will be a webbased interface for managing large collections of nodes.